chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/monstrosity/roc.md

 aliases: ["Roc"]
 ---
 # Roc
 *Source: Monster Manual p.
-260. Available in the SRD.*
+260, Mythic Odysseys of Theros.
+Available in the SRD.*

 At first sight, a roc's silhouette looks much like any other bird of prey.
 As it descends, however, its unearthly size becomes terrifyingly clear.
 In flight, a roc's wingspan spreads two hundred feet or more.
 At rest, perched upon the mountain peaks that are its home, this monstrous bird rivals the oldest dragons in size.